OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation.md

 This article describe a proposition of implementation in order to automate the tests of an *authorization matrix*.

-This article use the assumption that 2 dimensions are used to represents an authorization for the technical proposition decribed and take as example a application exposing REST services.
+This article use the assumption that 2 dimensions are used to represents an authorization for the technical proposition described and take as example a application exposing REST services.

 The objective is to provide starting ideas/hints in order to create a tailored way of testing of the authorization matrix for the target application.